Relay Controllers Vs PLC Controllers – An Insight into their Circuitry

 Figure 3: Relay-based control system

-In a relay-based control system, relays are used to interface the input devices with the output devices.
+Relays interface the input devices with the output devices in a relay-based control system.
 A relay consists of a coil and switching contacts.
 The relay contacts are operated when the relay coil is energized (24 V DC).
 The function of a relay is as simple as that mentioned here.
-As shown in the figure, the pushbutton PB1 controls the solenoid Y1 through the relay K1.
-That is, the pushbutton PB1 is connected to the relay coil K1 (See circuit 3) and the solenoid Y1 is switched through the relay contact K1 (See circuit 5).
+The figure shows that the pushbutton PB1 controls the solenoid Y1 through the relay K1.
+The pushbutton PB1 is connected to the relay coil K1 (See Circuit 3), and the solenoid Y1 is switched through the relay contact K1 (See Circuit 5).
 Similarly, the sensor S2 controls the solenoid Y2 through the relay K2.
-That is, the sensor S2 is connected to the relay coil K2 (See circuit 4) and the solenoid Y2 is switched through the relay contact K2 (See circuit 6).
-Overall, the inputs PB1 and S2 control the outputs Y1 and Y2, through the relays K1 and K2.
+The sensor S2 is connected to the relay coil K2 (See Circuit 4), and the solenoid Y2 is switched through the relay contact K2 (See Circuit 6).
+Overall, the inputs PB1 and S2 control the outputs Y1 and Y2 through the relays K1 and K2.
 The boxed section with relay coils and contacts constitutes the relay controller.
-More complex logic functions, timing functions and counting functions etc can be hard-wired into the relay-based control systems.
+More complex logic functions, timing functions, counting functions, etc, can be hard-wired into the relay-based control systems.

 PLC-based Control System